A101 BU644 Rare group of feathers (dinosaur?)

 Burmese Amber or Burmite

-The deposits in the Kachin state, northern Myanmar, are productive (an estimated 83 tons were exported between 1898 and 1940), and some amber pieces are very large (the largest is 15 kg, in the Natural History Museum, London).
-Moreover, colours vary from
+The deposits in the Kachin state of northern Myanmar, are very productive (an estimated 83 tons were exported between 1898 and 1940), and some amber pieces are very large there is a 15 kg stone in the Natural History Museum in London and recently recovered pieces are larger.

 Shipping and Insurance